 The significance of this research lies in its interdisciplinary method, merging zoological data with legal analysis.
 It moves beyond descriptive ecology and doctrinal law to explore their intersection—where biological realities demand juridical innovation.
 Such synthesis is important for future conservation law in India, which must increasingly rely on ecological connectivity, genetic evidence, and community science as regulatory inputs.

 The geographic focus on Sikkim, northern West Bengal, and western Arunachal Pradesh, captures India’s entire Red Panda range.
 The temporal scope (1972–2025) enables longitudinal analysis of legal evolution since the WLPA’s enactment.
-The study also contextualises India’s domestic obligations within its international commitments under CITES, the Convention on Biological Diversity (CBD), and the United Nations Sustainable Development Goals (SDGs), particularly Goals 13 (Climate Action) and 15 (Life on Land).
+The study also contextualizes India’s domestic obligations within its international commitments under CITES, the Convention on Biological Diversity (CBD), and the United Nations Sustainable Development Goals (SDGs), particularly Goals 13 (Climate Action) and 15 (Life on Land).

-1.8 Structure of the Paper

-After the introduction, the paper is divided into four main parts.
-The first part explains the mixed method used, combining biological research and legal study.
-The second part presents the findings about the red panda’s distribution, genetics, and habitat loss, linking them to the need for conservation.
-The third part examines the laws and policies, points out their weaknesses, and suggests reforms such as wildlife corridors, genetic monitoring, and stronger international cooperation.
-The last part concludes by showing how science and law must work together to protect wildlife and turn India’s conservation system into one that supports continuous ecological care.

-2. METHODOLOGY
+3. METHODOLOGY OF RESEARCH

-2.1 Overview of the Interdisciplinary Framework
+3.1 Overview of the Interdisciplinary Framework

 The study adopts an interdisciplinary, mixed-method design combining zoological field synthesis, legal-document analysis, and policy interpretation.
 This design is grounded in the recognition that the conservation of Ailurus fulgens fulgens (Red Panda) in India requires an approach that integrates ecological data [26] with statutory [27] and judicial analysis [28].

-The methodology involves three connected layers.
+iThe methodology involves three connected layers.
 The first is the biological layer, which gathers and studies scientific information about where species live, how they interact with their environment, their population, and genetic variety.
 The second is the legal-analytical layer, which carefully looks at Indian environmental laws, related rules, and court decisions about protecting habitats and controlling wildlife trade.
 The third is the policy integration layer, which studies how government systems, administrative rules, and international duties can be used to create better and more effective policies.
 These layers constantly interact with each other so that scientific findings help shape legal understanding and guide meaningful reforms.

-2.2 Data Sources
+3.2 Data Sources